-Japanese mini trucks have such an incredible array of standard equipment compared to any UTV on the market, you’re sure to be pleasantly surprised.
-In fact, even if you check every box on that UTV option list — pushing it’s price way higher than the price of an equivalent mini truck — you still can’t match all the features.
-That’s how far ahead mini trucks are.
+Hijet Mini Dumps have such an incredible array of standard equipment compared to any other UTV on the market, you're sure to be pleasantly surprised.
+In fact, even if you check every box on a typical UTV option list -- pushing it's price way higher than the price of an equivalent Hijet -- you'll find you still can't match all the features.
+That's how far ahead Hijet Mini Dumps are.

-So, let’s take a look at the features and standard equipment you can find on Japanese mini trucks sold by dealers in our independent dealer group.
-But, before we dive in, let’s be clear that not every model they have for sale literally has every single one of these features.
-Certainly, the newest models will have a lot, but if you’re not sure, or if there’s a particular feature you really cannot do without, then of course ask before you buy.
-But be reassured, when it comes to the basic equipment everyone wants — 4WD and AC + heat — you can stop worrying right now, as these are standard on all our mini trucks.
+So, let's take a look at the features and standard equipment you can find on Japanese Hijet UTVs for sale in the USA.
+But, before we dive in, let's be clear that not every model literally has every single one of these features.
+Certainly, the newest models will have a lot, but if you're not sure, or if there's a particular feature you really cannot do without, then of course ask before you buy.
+But be reassured, when it comes to the basic equipment everyone wants -- like 4WD and AC + heat -- you can stop worrying right now, as these are standard.

 Engine and transmission

-This is sophistication is a double-bonus because it doesn’t just give you a nice, quiet ride — it also means you achieve much better fuel economy of 35 to 40 miles per gallon, as compared to about 20 miles per gallon, which is all you will see from an equivalent UTV.
-(And obviously streets ahead of a regular road-going pickup truck.)
-The newest Daihatsu Hijets even incorporate start-stop technology so that the engine turns rather than being left to idle under certain conditions, again reducing noise and boosting your gas mileage even further.
+This sophistication doesn't just give you a nice, quiet ride -- it also means you achieve much better fuel economy of 35 to 40 miles per gallon, as compared to about 20 miles per gallon which is all you will see from an equivalent UTV -- or the 10MPG your pickup gets around the farm.

-Depending on the model and year, you will find your mini truck will have one of these four different kinds of transmission:
+Depending on the model and year, you will find your Hijet UTV will have one of these four different kinds of transmission:

 - 5-speed manual transmission

 - 5-speed manual transmission + ultra-low range selector + rear locking differential (this is the "Farming Package")

 - Regular automatic transmission (shown in the photo above)